 To reduce fragmentation, you can reorganize or rebuild the clustered index.
 For more information, see Reorganize and Rebuild Indexes.

-For security reasons, filters are loaded by filter daemon host processes.
+For security reasons, filters are loaded by the filter daemon host processes.
 A server instance uses a multithreaded process for all multithreaded filters and a single-threaded process for all single-threaded filters.
 When a document that uses a multithreaded filter contains an embedded document that uses a single-threaded filter, the Full-Text Engine launches a single-threaded process for the embedded document.
 For example, on encountering a Word document that contains a PDF document, the Full-Text Engine uses the multithreaded process for the Word content and launches a single-threaded process for the PDF content.
 A single-threaded filter might not work well in this environment, however, and could destabilize the filtering process.
-In certain circumstances where such embedding is common, destabilization might lead to filtering-process crashes.
-When this occurs, the Full-Text Engine re-routes any failed document (for example, a Word document that contains embedded PDF content) to the single-threaded filtering process.
+In certain circumstances where such embedding is common, destabilization might lead to crashes of the process.
+When this occurs, the Full-Text Engine re-routes any failed document - for example, a Word document that contains embedded PDF content - to the single-threaded filtering process.
 If re-routing occurs frequently, it results in performance degradation of the full-text indexing process.

-To work around this problem, mark the filter for the container document (Word in this case) as a single-threaded filter.
-You can change the filter registry value to mark a given filter as a single-threaded filter.
-To mark a filter as a single-threaded filter, you need to set the ThreadingModel registry value for the filter to Apartment Threaded.
+To work around this problem, mark the filter for the container document (the Word document, in this example) as a single-threaded filter.
+To mark a filter as a single-threaded filter, set the ThreadingModel registry value for the filter to Apartment Threaded.
 For information about single-threaded apartments, see the white paper Understanding and Using COM Threading Models.

 Server Memory Server Configuration Options